k78ma/k78ma.github.io/_projects/laser-measure.md

 ---
 layout: page
-title: (MTE 201) Laser Measurement System
+title: (MTE 201) Measurement System
 description: Measuring lengths of objects by dropping them across a laser; built with Arduino.
-img: assets/img/laser-measure.png
+img: assets/img/laser-measure-cover.jpg
 importance: 1
-category: school projects
+category: dev
 ---

-Public code is not yet available for this project, which was completed as part of my internship at the University of Waterloo's Vision and Image Processing (VIP) Lab.
-This project was a part of the FLAIROP (Federated Learning for Robot Picking) iniative, a partnership between the VIP Lab, DarwinAI, FESTO, and the Karlsruhe Institute of Technology.

 ### Project Summary

 The specific problem I worked to address was data imbalance for object detection on the MetaGraspNet dataset.
 Specifically, we found that after training one network with all classes on the dataset and generating a confusion matrix, certain classes suffered from much lower accuracy.
 A particularly prevalent issue causing this was high similarity between classes; for example, screws that have identical heads but different bodies.